Sashimi: The Delicacy of Raw Art

-Each cut is executed with unwavering focus, as the knife glides through the flesh in a seamless, fluid motion.
+Each cut is made with careful focus, as the knife glides through the flesh in a seamless, fluid motion.
 The thickness, angle, and style of the cut are tailored to the specific fish, highlighting its unique taste and texture.
 Whether it’s the voluptuous folds of salmon or the paper-thin translucence of squid, each slice embodies the delicate balance of flavor and aesthetics that defines this magical serving style.

 The Essential Tools

-A true master relies on an arsenal of specialized tools to bring their creations to life.
+A true master chef relies on an arsenal of specialized tools to bring their creations to life.
 The most crucial instrument is the knife, known as a sashimi-bocho.
 This razor-sharp, elongated blade enables the chef to make precise, clean cuts that enhance the fish’s flavor and appearance.
 Other indispensable tools include a cutting board, a pair of tweezers for removing bones, and a damp cloth for maintaining a spotless workspace.

 Crafting sashimi demands exceptional skill, finesse, and intimate knowledge of the fish’s anatomy, and it can take years to develop the proper techniques.
 The process begins with the chef expertly filleting the fish, separating the meat from the bones and skin.
-As they navigate the contours of the fish, they work to minimize waste and preserve the pristine quality of the flesh.
+As they navigate the contours of the fish, they work to minimize waste and preserve the quality of the flesh.
 The fillet is then carefully inspected for any remaining bones or imperfections, which are removed with the utmost precision.